natebuildsai/openagent-docs/faq.md

 ## What's the website status?

-Under construction — currently hosting devlog updates toward the first release at [natebuildsai.com](https://natebuildsai.com).
-Accounts, plugin upload, signing, update downloads, and pricing endpoints are first-release direction, not yet fully available.
+Live and growing — [natebuildsai.com](https://natebuildsai.com) hosts devlog updates toward the first release and the **live model price index** (`/cost-board`).
+Accounts, plugin upload, signing, and update downloads are first-release direction, not yet fully available.

 ## What are external AI chats good for, then?